 But there are plenty of skeptics, and no bigger ones than software engineers.
 Ask most engineers whether no-code can replace code and they’ll scoff and talk about how their work requires too much precise control, something that no-code tools don’t allow by their very nature.

-To better understand this prediction let’s talk about easy problems and hard problems.
+To better understand this prediction for the future of software development, let’s talk about easy problems and hard problems and when to use no-code vs. full-code.

 - A machine learning algorithm that surfaces the properties that are best matched to users based on their previous bookings